- Instead of gradually changing throughout one life some animals live more than one life by transforming into different life forms with each stage.

 The word “metamorphosis” is Greek, and it means to change or transform in shape.
 It entails an immature form transitioning into adulthood in distinct stages — going from one type of life form to a completely different one.

 Unlike the typical subtle developments in animals, metamorphosis is dramatic.
-It’s controlled by a release of hormones in the cells.
+It’s controlled by the release of hormones in the cells.
 Mammals usually move from adolescence to adulthood and old age gradually, maintaining their form and shape.
 However, in metamorphosis, an animal moves through those stages and changes from one form or shape to another.

 Metamorphosis occurs in animals such as amphibians, insects, and fish.
 The most common (and popular) examples of metamorphosis are the transformation of a tadpole to a frog and a caterpillar to a butterfly.
 But there are certainly other animals that go through a metamorphosis that have equally interesting stories.
+In this article we concentrate on the following five:

 Butterflies are the adult stage of an insect belonging to a group called Lepidoptera, which is a Greek word meaning “scaly wings.”